danorder/All-In-One-V400-SR-Official-Klipper-/Firmware/Oem Klipper/V400 3.0/SR BOARDS AND, PINS/readme.md

-Sr Firmware is identical to the v400 other then "build size / extruder"
+Sr Firmware is identical to the v400 other then "build size / extruder" NOTE: GET BACKEND.CFG FROM THE PEVIOUS DIRECTORY THEY NEED THIS.